PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     1. Install the relevant library with `pip install -U prefect-bitbucket`
     1. Register the blocks in that library with `prefect block register -m prefect_bitbucket`
-    1. Create a Bitbucket credentials block via code or the Prefect UI and reference it as shown above.
+    1. Create a Bitbucket credentials block via code or the Prefect UI and reference it as shown:

     ```yaml